seajaysec/note-detecter/README.md

 The tool uses the librosa library to perform spectral analysis on audio files.
 It identifies the predominant frequencies in the audio, maps those frequencies to musical notes using the equal-tempered scale, and displays the results in a user-friendly format.

-## System Requirements

-- Python 3.6 or higher
-- macOS, Linux, or Windows (note that audio playback via `afplay` is macOS-specific)